airis4d/CASSPER/README.md

 Depending on your Internet connection speed the program may take a few minutes to set up the required files to run the Croos Molecule model on the mrc files in the folder mrc/ The downloaded files will be kept in the folder to save running time in subsequent rounds.

-The labeled probable proties for all the mrc files will be available in the folder ./png/Predict_labels/
+The labeled probable proteins for all the mrc files will be available in the folder ./png/Predict_labels/

 The module also allows you to train on new mrc files with labelled png files.
 (More on this later)